ALF (character): Film

 In 2012, it was announced that Fusco was pitching an ALF film.
 The film later reported to be a CGI-Live action hybrid film, to be developed by Sony Pictures Animation, with Jordan Kerner set to produce the film with Fusco and ALF co-creator, Tom Patchett.
 As of October 2022, no more information has been given about the film, including whether or not it is still in development.

 ALF reboot

 In 2018, it was reported that Warner Bros. was working on an ALF reboot, likely about ALF returning to earth and living with a new family.
 Later that year the reboot was reported as canceled.
 However, an article about the Head of the Class reboot in development at HBO Max, published by Deadline in May 2020, stated that the reboot is on the HBO Max development slate.

 Other media

 Marvel comics

-An ALF comic book was published by Marvel Comics under their Star Comics imprint.
-The ALF comic began in 1988 and ran for four years, totaling 50 issues and several specials.
-For virtually the entire series' run, the creative team was Michael Gallagher (script) and Dave Manak and Marie Severin (art).
-The comic loosely followed the continuity of the television show.
+An ALF comic book was published by Marvel Comics, under the banner of Star Comics.
+The ALF comic began in 1988 and ran for almost four years, totaling 50 issues and 3 annuals.
+For virtually the entire series' run, the creative team was: Michael Gallagher (script) and Dave Manak and Marie Severin (art).
+The comic loosely followed the continuity of the television show, and had a three stories per issue: two in the TV series universe and another inspired in the Cartoon with stories about Melmac.